erm/minibin/README.md

 - PostgreSQL
 - Recaptcha API keys

 For full-text search, we also require Flask-WhooshAlchemy.
 However, the current release of the Flask-WhooshAlchemy extension does not support Python 3.
-To install a temporaroy compatability solution, use the following steps (within your virtual environment):
+To install a temporary compatability solution, use the following steps (within your virtual environment):

     git clone https://github.com/tonet666p/Flask-WhooshAlchemy.git
     cd Flask-WhooshAlchemy